balouf/package-helper-3/docs/faq.md

 All these files were to be update manually in most cases, leading to mismatch/conflicts between dependencies.
 And the environments were to be handled separately.

-Poetry uses two files:
+With UV, all is concentrated in two files:

 - `pyproject.toml` tells everything you need to know about your package, nicely split into sections.
-- `poetry.lock` gives an exhaustive set of exact versions (including where to find them) that works.
+- `uv.lock` gives an exhaustive set of exact versions (including where to find them) that works.

 The benefits are:

-- `pyproject.toml` can be automatically maintained by poetry commands to add/remove dependencies, update versions, ...
+- `pyproject.toml` can be automatically maintained by uv commands to add/remove dependencies, update versions, ...
 - If required, it is easy to perform manual editions.
-- You never need to edit `poetry.lock`, it is automatically managed.
+- You never need to edit `uv.lock`, it is automatically managed.
-- Dependencies can be split into groups, e.g. doc dependencies, dev dependencies, graphic dependencies... and you can customize the groups you want to install.
+- Dependencies can be split into groups, e.g. optional dependencies (e.g. graphic packages), dev dependencies... and you can customize the groups you want to install.
 - Dependencies not available on `pip` can be integrated (e.g. private repositories).
-- Installing your development environment is simple as `$ poetry install`.
+- Installing your development environment is simple as `$ uv sync`.
 Installing the package in the main environment or pushing to pypi are also straightforward.

 I used [Package Helper 2 (PH2)](https://package-helper-2.readthedocs.io/en/latest/index.html) a lot to create my own packages.
 It was a great tool to bootstrap a new package in a couple of minutes, but it was based on a `setup.py` approach.
-After one bite of Poetry I realized `setup.py` was not an option for me anymore.
+After one bite of Poetry[^1], I realized `setup.py` was not an option for me anymore.
 This motivated the creation of [Package Helper 3](https://balouf.github.io/package-helper-3/index.html).

+[^1]: Poetry is the precursor of UV.
+Notably, it introduced `pyproject.toml`.
 +++

 ## Why isn't feature *XXX* available in PH3?